dipc-cc/hubbard/docs/examples.rst

 Where :math:`H_0` is the pure tight-binding (TB) Hamiltonian of the structure.

-The systems that we will study in the examples section can be also found in the `examples <https://github.com/dipc-cc/hubbard/tree/master/examples>`_ folder in the main repository.
-One can also go through this section to explore more examples suitable to solve with the hubbard package.
+One can also go through the `examples <https://github.com/dipc-cc/hubbard/tree/master/examples>`_ section in the main repository to explore more systems suitable to solve with the hubbard package.

 .. toctree::
    :maxdepth: 1